risingwavelabs/risingwave-docs-legacy/cloud/cluster-build-your-own-cloud.md

     - 1 VPC: including VPC, its subnets, firewalls, IPs to host all BYOC resources.
     - 1 AKS cluster: to host all service and RisingWave clusters workloads.
     - 2 Azure storage account with on blob container in it: for RisingWave cluster data and infra state data respectively.
-    - 2 Internal network load balancer: to expose Agent Service and RWProxy
+    - 2 Internal network load balancer: to expose Agent Service and RWProxy.
-    - 1 External network load balancer (optional): to expose RWProxy to the Internet
+    - 1 External network load balancer (optional): to expose RWProxy to the Internet.
     - A few user-assigned identities for AKS workloads, and each identity is granted the least privilege it requires.

 - **Required permission for deployed services**